cole-brokamp/automagic/README.md

 ```

 The dependencies file could also be created or changed manually if necessary.
 For example, you could create a list of packages that you frequently depend on and when moving to a new machine or server, run `automagic::automagic()` to install them all.

-### Without A Dependencies File

-To make sure R has all the required packages before running any R code, run `automagic::automagic()`.
-If there is no `deps.yaml` file present, `automagic` searches all `.R` and `.Rmd` files in the current working directory for necessary packages and attempts to install them from CRAN.
-Unlike previous versions of the `automagic` package, if a package is not available on CRAN, it will *not* attempt to install it from GitHub based on a best guess.

 ## Details